 How We Spend Our Days On The Rainbow River

 Often, our days consist of driving upriver as far as we can.
-We stopped at the springhead entrance since it was not accessible to any motorized vehicles.
+We stopped at the springhead entrance since it was inaccessible to motorized vehicles.
 We typically find a sandbar, turn on the music, eat lunch, and enjoy the water.
 On our return, a restaurant named Swampy’s has become our tradition.
 Brian enjoys docking here; we enjoy eating here!
 I recall my first visit here well when they still served raw oysters.
 I have tried oysters before, but this place prepared them perfectly.
 Unfortunately, they do not sell them anymore.
-They do sell a Shrimp Ceviche that tastes fantastic.
+They do sell a shrimp ceviche that tastes fantastic.
 FYI, I don’t care for fish in Ceviche.

 If you rent a boat from the Blue Gator or stay overnight in Dunnellon, you must eat at the Blue Gator.
 This place gets packed, so much so that they will valet your vehicle to the boat parking across the road.
 The Blue Gator always has a live band on the weekend, which creates a downright homey country feel.
 This place still serves oysters (raw, cooked, and grilled).
 You can sit outside or inside, your choice.
 I recommend out as this is where all the action is.
 For us, a weekend at the Rainbow River is not complete without a night at the Blue Gator.